Generalized parallel paths method for computing the first Hochschild cohomology group with applications to Brauer graph algebras: Generalized parallel paths method for computing the first Hochschild cohomology group

-\begin{proof} By combining Corollary \ref{dim(A-grA)}, Proposition \ref{diag} with the discussion in the beginning of this subsection, the first description is clear.
-The second description is also obvious by \cite[~Corollary~4.3]{BR}, which tells us for any finite dimensional algebra $A$, the maximal torus rank of $\mathrm{HH}^1(A)$ is equal to the maximal dimension of the corresponding fundamental group of $A$. \end{proof}
+By \cite[~Corollary~4.3]{BR}, for any finite dimensional algebra $\Lambda$, the maximal torus rank of $\mathrm{HH}^1(\Lambda)$ is equal to the maximal dimension of the corresponding dual fundamental group of $\Lambda$.
+Therefore, the difference between the dimension of $\mathrm{HH}^1(A)$ and of $\mathrm{HH}^1(gr(A))$ is equal to the difference between their maximal dimensions of the corresponding dual fundamental groups. \end{proof}